 Internship (recently participated by Bates students)

 Many internships are unpaid.
-You are strongly encouraged to apply for Purposeful Work Grant through Career Development Center (BCDC) to pay for your living expenses.
+You are strongly encouraged to apply for Purposeful Work Grant through the Center for Purposeful Work to pay for your living expenses.

 - The Maureen and Mike Mansfield Foundation